No One Is Infrastructure

 Animal agriculture is not only a system that causes suffering.
 It is a system that produces vulnerable bodies as property.

-The animal is bred into ownership.
-Her existence is planned as inventory.
-Her reproduction is managed.
-Her body is assigned a purpose: milk, eggs, flesh, offspring, genetic material, profit.
-Her family bonds are permitted only where they serve production.
+The animal is bred into ownership: her existence planned as inventory, her reproduction managed, her family bonds permitted only where they serve production.
+Her body is assigned a purpose — milk, eggs, flesh, offspring, genetic material, profit.
 Her death is priced into the model before she is born.

 The farm is pronatalism without romance: birth as supply.
 The scale becomes visible: no consent, no exit, total assignment, death built into the purpose of birth.

-This is why abolitionist veganism — the position that animals cannot be property, not merely that they should be better treated — belongs near the center of the pattern, not at the edge.
-It reveals the structure with unusual clarity.
+This is why abolitionist veganism — the position that animals cannot be property, not merely that they should be better treated — belongs at the centre of the pattern.
 A sentient being is created for a use she did not choose, confined within institutions she cannot leave, and killed when her continued existence no longer serves the system that made her.
+The wrong is not exhausted by what happens to her in any moment.
+It includes alienability, replaceability, planned termination when usefulness ends, and the refusal to let her standing constrain the relation’s purposes.
+A well-treated owned animal is still wronged by the structure that owns her.

-Speciesism makes this easier by narrowing the circle of “someone,” tying moral worth to species membership rather than the capacity to suffer.
+Speciesism makes this easier by narrowing “someone” to species membership rather than the capacity to suffer.
 The animal becomes a unit, a product, a commodity, a herd, a yield.
 Her subjectivity is inconvenient, so language pushes it out of view.
 We do not say mother.
 We say breeder.
 We do not say baby.
 We say calf, chick, piglet, replacement.
 We do not say killing.
 We say processing.

 Claimed by systems